 The approach developed in \cite{LW19} and this paper opens up new venues for research.
-Besides those alluded {\em loc. cit.}, let us list some additional topics which are more in line with this work.
+Besides those alluded {\em loc. cit.}, let us list additional topics which are more in line with the present work.
 We plan to take up some of the problems in the sequels.

 The construction of reflection functors in this paper is valid for all acyclic $\imath$quivers, leading to automorphisms of $\imath$Hall algebras.
-One natural question is to show that they give rise to braid group actions for $\imath$quantum groups of Kac-Moody type (cf. Conjecture~\ref{conj:braidKM}); The conjecture can be verified already in various cases beyond finite type.
+One natural question is to show that they give rise to braid group actions for $\imath$quantum groups of Kac-Moody type (cf. Conjecture~\ref{conj:braidKM}); the conjecture can be verified already in various cases beyond finite type.
 A further development of our previous work \cite{CLW18} with Chen will also provide another complementary conceptual approach toward Lusztig type automorphisms for $\Ui$ of Kac-Moody type.
-In particular, the construction of automorphisms of $q$-Onsager algebra (cf. \cite{BK17, Ter17}) will be recovered as the simplest case in such generalizations.
+In particular, the construction of automorphisms of the $q$-Onsager algebra (cf. \cite{BK17, Ter17}) will be recovered as the simplest case in such generalizations.

 It should be possible (though highly nontrivial) to apply braid group operators to construct PBW bases for $\imath$quantum groups of affine type; cf. \cite{BK17} for the split affine $\mathfrak{sl}_2$ case.